Fimeg/Coquette/README.md

 ## 💭 Philosophy

 Coquette is inspired by human cognitive architecture - we don't just respond immediately to stimuli.
 We route different types of problems to different mental processes, validate our thinking, and maintain personality consistency across interactions.
+The primary goal to isolate frustration when working with AI instances lacking a rapport.
+Allowing for offline functionality of tool use; and coordination with publically available services.

 The goal isn't just better AI responses, but more human-like AI reasoning.